 A good backsplash won’t keep away boring clients or nosy family members, but it can reduce your chances of a visit from unwanted rodents and insects.
 A backsplash forms a protective barrier between the counter and wall that keeps these annoying pests from helping themselves to the leftovers in your kitchen.

-On average, Americans spend 37 minutes a day in their kitchens preparing meals and cleaning up after them.
-That’s roughly four and a half hours a week.
-If you’re going to spend that much time in your kitchen, don’t you want it to be beautiful?
+On average, Americans spend more than 400 hours in their kitchens each year preparing meals and cleaning up after them.
+That’s roughly over seven and a half hours a week.
+If you’re going to spend that much time in your kitchen, you might as well make the space pleasing to the eye.

 However, don’t go cheap on the grout you’ll use to seal your tiles into place.
 Grout is what’s going to keep your tiles on the wall, so you want to make sure that it’s going to hold up well over time.
 Grout also comes in a variety of colors, which can be a great way to spruce up your space if you opt for a plain white tile.